Meg, Jo, Beth, and Amy: A Graphic Novel

 A Modern Retelling of Little Women

-2018 marks the 150th anniversary of the classic Little Women by Louisa May Alcott.
-Join Meg, Jo, Beth, and Amy as they are reenvisioned as a blended family living in modern day NYC in this beautiful, full-color graphic novel that’s perfect for fans of Raina Telemeier’s Smile, Svetlana Chmakova’s Awkward, and Victoria Jamieson’s Roller Girl.Read More
+Little Women with a twist: four sisters from a blended family experience the challenges and triumphs of life in NYC in this beautiful full-color graphic novel perfect for fans of Roller Girl and Smile.Read More

-Meg, Jo, Beth, and Amy are having a really tough year: Not only is their father overseas with the military and their working overtime to make ends meet, but each girl is struggling with her own unique problems.
+Meg, Jo, Beth, and Amy are having a really tough year: with their father serving in the military overseas, they must work overtime to make ends meet…and each girl is struggling in her own way.
 Whether it’s school woes, health issues, boy troubles, or simply feeling lost, the March sisters all need the same thing: support from each other.
-By coming together–and sharing lots of laughs and tears–these four young women find the courage to discover who they truly are as individuals…and as a family.
+Only by coming together–and sharing lots of laughs and tears–will these four young women find the courage to discover who they truly are as individuals…and as a family.

-Meg is the eldest March.
-She has a taste for the finer things in life–especially when it comes to clothes and parties–and dreams of marrying rich and leaving her five-floor walk-up apartment behind.
+Meg is the eldest March, and she has a taste for the finer things in life.
+She dreams of marrying rich, enjoying fabulous clothes and parties, and leaving her five-floor walk-up apartment behind.

 Jo pushes her siblings to be true to themselves, yet feels like no one will accept her for who she truly is.
 Her passion for writing gives her an outlet to feel worthy in the eyes of her friends and family.

-Beth is the timid sister with a voice begging to be heard.
-Guitar in hand, her courage inspires her siblings to seize the day and not take life for granted.
+Beth is the shy sister with a voice begging to be heard.
+But with a guitar in hand, she finds a courage that inspires her siblings to seize the day and not take life for granted.

 Amy may be the baby of the family, but she has the biggest personality.
 Though she loves to fight with her sisters, her tough exterior protects a vulnerable heart that worries about her family’s future.